By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 Expected: This is an unsupported average type.
 An error message is displayed saying

-Please enter correct input for a/AVERAGE_TYPE!
+Please enter correct input for a/AVERAGE_TYPE!.

 AVERAGE_TYPE is "daily", "weekly" or "monthly" -